joaodubas/labs/streams/README.md

 ## POC

-In this poc we have two producers and two consumers for the same group.
+In this POC we have two producers and two consumers for the same group.
 All data is sent through the same stream.

 Some features are missing here: